- About Us

 - Assist when called out for Search and Rescue

 - Weather spotting for tornados and bad weather

 - Mutual aid to other departments in Tazewell County as needed

 GOALS AND OBJECTIVES

-We should all insure that we have the basic necessities to be self-sufficient for a minimum of seventy-two hours.
-In the event of a local disaster, be it flood, tornado, blizzard, or terrorist created.
+We should all insure that we have the basic necessities to be self-sufficient for a minimum of seventy-two hours in the event of a local disaster such as flood, tornado, blizzard, or terrorist created.

 What is the difference between a Tornado watch and a Tornado Warning issued by the national Weather Service?